 By Joshua Franklin and Harry Brumpton

-Papa John's, Bain, CVC, KKR and Roark declined to comment, while Trian did not immediately respond to a request for comment.
+CD&R, Wilsonart and Goldman Sachs declined to comment.
+ITW did not immediately respond to requests for comment.

-(Reporting by Joshua Franklin and Harry Brumpton in New York; Additional reporting by Greg Roumeliotis; Editing by Susan Thomas)
+(Reporting by Joshua Franklin and Harry Brumpton in New York Editing by Susan Thomas)